kontena/pharos-docs/networking/README.md

 * `CrossSubnet` - IP-in-IP encapsulation can also be performed selectively, only for traffic crossing subnet boundaries.
 This provides better performance in AWS multi-AZ deployments, and in general when deploying on networks where pools of nodes with L2 connectivity are connected via a router.

 For more details on IP-in-IP configration and usability see https://docs.projectcalico.org/v3.3/usage/configuration/ip-in-ip.

+##### `mtu` (optional)

+Depending on the environment Pharos and Calico is being deployed into it may be helpful or even necessary to configure the MTU of the Pod networking managed by Calico.
+To figure out what MTU size to use you need to consult your networking provider documentation.
+Calico MTU defaults to conservative `1500` which should work in most environments although might not provide optimal performance.
+For further info see also [Calico MTU docs](https://docs.projectcalico.org/v3.6/networking/mtu).

 ##### `nat_outgoing` (optional)